openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/web/cj-web-debugging-with-devtools.md

 ### Linux or Mac Platform

-Copy the following information to create a `.sh` file.
-Note to run `chmod` and format conversion, then execute it after enabling the debugging application.
+Copy the following information to create an sh file.
+Note to perform `chmod` and format conversion, then execute it after enabling the debugging application.

-This script first deletes all port forwarding rules.
+This script will first delete all port forwarding rules.
 If other tools (e.g., DevEco Studio) are also using port forwarding, they will be affected.

 ```shell
 #!/bin/bash